 Turning around, this was the view of the other side of that room when we first bought it (standing where the washer & dryer are now).
 It’s a little hard to orient yourself since we changed the layout, but just note the location of the door and window on the left side.

 Now, looking from the washer and dryer today, the door and window stayed in the same spot – but there’s a wall between them to create the downstairs bathroom (which now has that window in it).
 And in this photo you can see one of the original wood doors after it was stripped and resealed.
-Plus, see that trio of photos?
-Those are “before” photos that we had framed so anyone who visits can appreciate how far this house has come.
+Also… you can never have too many hooks!

 Now I’ll show you the bathroom up close.
 I don’t really have comparable “before” photos because this didn’t exist as a separate room before, but in many ways it matches the layout of the original downstairs bathroom (which is now the pantry).

 And here’s the view of the other side of that wall, where you can see the vanity area.
 Just like the picture frames above the toilet, we chose a mirror with wood accents to pick up on the original wood doors.
 This one was actually a more recent swap (we had a larger rectangular one there before) and this suits the space much better.